floydspace/effect-presentations/scripts/effect-for-lambda.md

 ### But <!-- .element: class="fragment" data-fragment-index="1" -->

-- IaC solutions usually are not type safe enough <!-- .element: class="fragment" data-fragment-index="1" -->
+- DI solutions usually are not type safe enough or lack type inference <!-- .element: class="fragment" data-fragment-index="1" -->
 - They enforce writing OOP code <!-- .element: class="fragment" data-fragment-index="1" -->
 - They are not portable and also a dependency <!-- .element: class="fragment" data-fragment-index="1" -->
 - They based on "reflect-metadata" and/or decorators <!-- .element: class="fragment" data-fragment-index="1" -->